Wording and Etiquette

 This should be written out in full in accordance with the above format.

-For further information on wording and etiquette, I suggest visiting the Debrett's website.
+For further information on wording and etiquette, We suggest visiting the Debrett's website.